hypre-space/hypre/src/docs/usr-manual/solvers-boomeramg.rst

 will affect both coarsening and interpolation.
 One important parameter is the strong threshold, which can be set using the function ``HYPRE_BoomerAMGSetStrongThreshold``.
-The default value is 0.25, which appears to be a good choice for 2-dimensional problems and the low complexity coarsening algorithms.
-For 3-dimensional problems a better choice appears to be 0.5, when using the default coarsening algorithm.
-However, the choice of the strength threshold is problem dependent and therefore there could be better choices than the two suggested ones.
+The default value is 0.25, which appears to be a good choice for diffusion problems.
+The choice of the strength threshold is problem dependent.
+For example, for elasticity problems often a larger strength threshold is required.